 Whether used proactively to influence behaviour or retrospectively as part of a reward package, bonuses and incentives can have various benefits for organisations and employees.
-The success of any bonus or incentive scheme, however, is based on an understanding of the context in which they operate and an appreciation of how individuals may respond differently to the same stimulus.
+However, the success of any bonus or incentive scheme is based on an understanding of the context in which it operates and individuals may respond differently to the same stimulus.

-This factsheet explores the various types of bonuses and incentives, the trends in their use, and the potential benefits and drawbacks of these reward arrangements.
-It provides an insight into how bonuses and cash or non-cash incentives suit a variety of contexts, and what to consider when designing and operating such schemes.
+This factsheet explores the types of bonuses and incentives, trends in their use, and their potential benefits and drawbacks.
+It looks at how bonuses and cash or non-cash incentives suit a variety of contexts, and what to consider when designing and operating such schemes.

 What are bonuses, cash incentives and non-cash incentives?

-Bonuses and cash incentives are a form of variable pay based on the use of cash lump-sum payments linked to individual, collective or organisational performance (or some combination of these).
+Bonuses and cash incentives are a form of variable pay based on lump-sum payments linked to individual, collective or organisational performance (or some combination of these).
 They are not consolidated into base pay, though in certain situations (such as due to cost constraints) they can be given as part of, or instead of, a pay rise.

 It's important to draw a distinction between the cash incentives and bonuses, although the two terms are interlinked and often used interchangeably.

 Incentives aim to influence future employee behaviour or performance, usually using targets: if a specific target is met, the employee will receive a cash payment, typically of a specific size.

 Bonuses cover a wider range of purposes and can be discretionary or non-discretionary.
 Like incentives, they may be used to influence employee performance or behaviour to meet pre-set objectives, but they could also be used to reward past achievements.